DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 	- If they prioritize the super armored crystal, they risk getting overwhelmed by the smaller crystals.

 ### The more significant enemies
+- For the vast majority of enemies, the time to kill is extremely quick.
+- Also, once trapped in a melee combo, enemies are virtually useless.